 The first thing you should do, after taking over a new TYPO3 system from a system administrator, is to change the password to a new and secure one.
 Log-in to the Install Tool and change it there.

-Since TYPO3 v9, the role of system maintainer has been introduced.
-It allows for selected BE users to access the Install Tool components from within the backend without further security measures.
+The role of system maintainer allows for selected backend users to access the Admin Tools components from within the backend without further security measures.
 The number of system maintainers should be as small as possible to mitigate the risks of corrupted accounts.

 The role can be provided in the Settings Section of the Install Tool -> Manage System Maintainers.
 It is also